Gravitational wave propagation beyond General Relativity: geometric optic expansion and lens-induced dispersion: Conclusion

 We then present an explicit computation of lens-induced diffraction (LID) in BD in the presence of a point lens (Sec~\ref{Point like lens}).
 Additional, well-motivated approximations allow us to present analytical results: we assume the lens to be isolated and that deviations w.r.t. flat spacetime are small for the trajectories (Born approximation) and negligible at large separations from the lens.
 As expected, all corrections reduce to GR results when the scalar field is constant, and LID vanish as $1/f$ at high frequencies, recovering the GO limit.
 To facilitate the interpretation of data in the context of BD theory, we rewrite our results in terms of the minimally-coupled Jordan frame metric, Eqs.\til\eqref{eq:GO-JF} and\til\eqref{eq:bGO-JF}.

 Our results exemplify how LID provides a smoking gun for deviations from GR: \begin{itemize} \item Additional physical polarizations are present and receive dispersive corrections, which depend on the theory parameters.
 For BD, the scalar field perturbation sources the $ml$ component, additional breathing mode which is not present in GR. \item Like in GR, \textit{apparent} new polarizations ($nn$) are sourced by bGO corrections.
 The amplitude of this correction depends on the BD parameter. \item The standard metric polarizations ($+,\times$) receive novel frequency-dependent corrections.
-These are absent in GR and would be a clear signature of new gravitational dynamics. \end{itemize} This rich structure emerges even for the relatively simple case of BD, despite important simplifications like full-luminality and the absence of kinetic interactions.
+These are absent in GR and would be a clear signature of new gravitational dynamics. \item Frequency dependent corrections are common to $+,\times$ in our setting.
+Polarization-dependent dispersion occurs if the lens and source are near, and is expected generically in theories beyond BD. \end{itemize} This rich structure emerges even for the relatively simple case of BD, despite important simplifications like full-luminality and the absence of kinetic interactions.
 More complex theories of gravity will lead to more and/or stronger observational signatures.

 Three important aspects of LID make them promising for testing gravity.
 First, the frequency-dependent corrections can be tested on all GW sources (irrespective of their intrinsic properties, electromagnetic counterpart, etc.).
 Second, they stem from inhomogeneous backgrounds, which distinguish between the standard GW polarizations ($+,\times$).
 Finally, they arise from interactions with zero derivatives, which are expected in any modified theory.
 LID phenomena are therefore a universal prediction in theories beyond GR.